-As for electoral systems, the first-past-the-post system (FPTP) is the most common in the region, as in the case of Bangladesh.
-Proportional representation (PR) has also been adopted on a limited scale in India, Pakistan and Nepal, while Sri Lanka adopted it more extensively since 1978.
+As for electoral systems, the first-past-the-post system (FPTP) is the most common in the region.
+Proportional representation (PR) has also been adopted on a limited scale in India, Pakistan and Nepal, while Sri Lanka adopted it more extensively after 1978.
 However, the expected effects on the party system have not quite happened: while the FPTP design has produced multi-party competition in India, the introduction of PR in Sri Lanka has not been able to change the bipolar competition developed with the previous FPTP system.